 - All Washington residents enrolling in programs leading to professional licensure should check with the Washington Department of Health, Health Profession Quality Assurance Division, to determine if their program will prepare them for licensure in Washington State. - Concorde Career College is licensed under Chapter 28C.10 RCW.
-Inquiries or complaints regarding this private vocational school may be made to the: Workforce Training and Education Coordinating Board, 128 10th Avenue, SW, P.O.
-Box 43105, Olympia, WA 98504; 360-709-4600; www.wtb.wa.gov; email: wtecb@wtb.wa.gov.
+Inquiries or complaints regarding this private vocational school may be made to the: Workforce Training and Education Coordinating Board, 128 - 10th Avenue, Southwest, Olympia, WA 98501; 360-709-4600; www.wtb.wa.gov; email: workforce@wtb.wa.gov.